Photophobia: 6 Ways To Cope With Light Sensitivity

 So when my mattress is lifted up in a reclined position, the light is below and behind me, right out of view, but provides a gentle yellow light on the wall behind me that I can tolerate well most evenings.

 I also have another lamp which is on the bedside table, but again, when my bed is reclined as it is most of the time, the lamp is behind me and out of my peripheral view.
+I’ve also hung fairy lights up above my headboard, this gives a lovely atmosphere to a room, but keeps the lights out of line of sight.

 In a dark room a hand is held up to block out hte light that is coming in.
 Title reads, Light Sensitivity and chronic illness, 6 ways to minimise the effects of photophobia